GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/deploy/management-setup.md

 ### Config Controller

-Management cluster is a tool for managing Google Cloud services like KRM, for example: GKE container cluster, MySQL database, etc.
+Management cluster is a tool for managing Google Cloud services like KRM, for example: Google Kubernetes Engine container cluster, MySQL database, etc.
 And you can use one Management cluster for multiple Kubeflow clusters, across multiple Google Cloud projects.
 This capability is offered by [Config Connector](https://cloud.google.com/config-connector/docs/how-to/getting-started).